Basshunter: 2010–2013: Calling Time and The Early Bedroom Sessions

 On 13 May 2013, Basshunter's fifth album Calling Time was released.
-In the version released in Ireland and in the UK, the track "Saturday" was replaced with "Open Your Eyes".
-Basshunter recorded more than 30 tracks for Calling Time and selected the final fifteen; he said he tried to grow as an artist with an album that has classic Basshunter sounds and music he has not released before.
+In the version released in Ireland and in the United Kingdom, the track "Saturday" was replaced with "Open Your Eyes".
+Basshunter recorded more than 30 tracks for Calling Time and selected the final fifteen; he said he "tried to grow as an artist" with an album that has "classic Basshunter sounds" and previously unreleased music.
 The album charted at number 25 on the US Dance/Electronic Albums chart.
 On 20 June 2013, the single "Crash & Burn" was released; it charted on the Russian airplay chart.
 The last single from the album was "Calling Time", which was released on 27 September.